Jump to content

 </video>

 That’s it!
-The player is initialised automatically.
+The player will be initialised automatically.

 YouTube player